aadhyy96/Adhityan_portfolio/README.md

 ## 💼 Work Experience

-### 🔹 Project Lead (Senior Data Analyst) — *Rows & Columns, Kozhikode*
+### 🔹Data Analyst Intern — *Rows & Columns, Kozhikode*

-- Leading the analytics team to deliver industry-wide reporting using **Power BI** and **Excel**
-- Consulting clients on KPIs and building real-time dashboards using **Microsoft 365** tools
-- Created automated reporting solutions from diverse data sources
+-Assisting in building interactive dashboards and reports using Power BI and Excel -Supporting the team in cleaning, transforming, and validating datasets for accurate analysis- -Learning to track and present key business KPIs through visualizations -Contributing to reporting workflows and exploring automation using Microsoft 365 tools

 ### 🔹 Performance Analyst Intern — *Stepout, Bangalore (Remote)*
 - Tagged & analyzed 200+ football matches from global leagues